-Natural metal version of Draken was completed.
+The natural metal version of Draken was completed.
 It is a reconnaissance plane of the Swedish Air Force.
-It is a characteristic airframe of double delta wing, and the maximum speed comes up to Mach 2.0.
+It is a characteristic airframe of the double delta wing, and the maximum speed comes up to Mach 2.0.
 Deployment to the Swedish Air Force began in 1959.

 This time, since it is metallic paint, I think whether weight feeling will increase if I add shade leaving some black undercoat.
 It’s a personal preference, I personally liked the delicate gradation with black, so I’ll try this method several times in the future when I build metallic fuselages.

-I think there are many people who like Swedish armor and aircraft which have many characteristic features.
-By the way, the three crowns of nationality marks are represented Swedish national emblem, called Tre Kronor.
+I think many people like Swedish armor and aircraft which have many characteristic features.
+By the way, the three crowns of nationality marks are represented the Swedish national emblem, called Tre Kronor.